wjuncc/demo/_posts/2017-11-18-React-Radium-实例3.markdown

       this.props.block && styles.block
     ]}>
 ```
-what had happened here? yes we change the braces outside, and add a comma inside, add the props of the instance in front of the  bitwise operator, which means the judge statement.
+what has happened to it? yes we change the braces outside, and add a comma and a statement inside.
+This statement is the key to magic .The props of the `Button` instance in front of the bitwise operator, which means the judge statement.
 If the props is true, will apply the `block` css.
 On the other hand, if false, delete `block` setting.

 ------------
 Radium will ignore any elements of the array that aren't objects, such as the result of this.props.block && styles.block when this.props.block is false or undefined.